mastrojs/mastrojs.github.io/data/guide/client-side-vs-server-side-javascript-static-vs-ondemand-spa-vs-mpa.md

 ## Static site generation vs running a server

 In the first half of this guide, we'll be using Mastro as a _static site generator_ – i.e. running the JavaScript ahead of time, to pregenerate all pages of the website.
 This means the website will be very fast, and doesn't require you to run a server, which you might have to harden against load spikes or attacks.
+Unless you have specific requirements, this is the best way to run a modern website.

 In later chapters of this guide, we'll use Mastro as a _web server_, which will run the JavaScript to generate a page each time a user visits the page.
 (Some people call this _server-side rendering_ or _SSR_.)
 While more complex to operate, running a server gives you the ability to return a potentially different page each time it is visited.